Skip to contents

 1. applies a CKB theme (i.e. change the overall appearance)

-2. extends the plotting area and manually adds axis lines (so that you can have a custom sized gap between the plotting area and the axes)
+2. extends the plotting area and caps the axis lines (so that you can have a custom sized gap between the plotting area and the axes)

 3. applies a fixed aspect ratio